-GW4 Community Leads University of Bath: Alicia King University of Bristol: Stephen Hallett Cardiff University: Carol Featherston University of Exeter: Meiling Zhu
+GW4 community leads University of Bath: Alicia King University of Bristol: Stephen Hallett Cardiff University: Carol Featherston (PI) University of Exeter: Meiling Zhu

 This project has been awarded Accelerator funding for the ‘AVaRICE: Algal Valorisation & Remediation of metal Ion Contaminated Effluents‘ community.